-3. BACKGROUND
+2. BACKGROUND

-- 3.1 On the 19th May 2016, Cabinet was presented with the Director of Social Services draft Annual Report 2015/16 along with the accompanying report of the Group Director, Community and Children's Services which provided the background to this document. - 3.2 The Director of Social Services Annual Report provides a summary of the work and achievements of the last 12 months and as such Members will already have been informed of much of the content through the performance reporting mechanisms and in the preparation for the production of the Council's Corporate Performance report - 3.3 The attached draft report is provided so that Members can consider and comment on the content as part of the formal consultation process.
-Following the consultation period the final version of the report will be presented to Cabinet for endorsement prior to publication.
+- 2.1 On the 19th May, 2016, the Cabinet was presented with the Director of Social Services Annual Report 2015/16 along with the accompanying report of the Group Director, Community and Children's Services Scrutiny Committee which provided the background to this document. - 2.2 The Director of Social Services Annual Report provides a summary of the work and achievements of the last 12 months and as such Members will already have been informed of much of the content through the performance reporting mechanisms and in the preparation for the production of the Council's Corporate Performance report - 2.3 The attached report is provided for information purposes and as such there are no proposed recommendations.
+However, the Group Director, Community and Children's Services will be in attendance should Members have any queries. - 2.4 Members will note that earlier on in the meeting at Agenda Item 3, consideration is to be given to the Committee's Work Programme where for the meeting being held on the 22nd March, 2017, Members are to undertake pre-scrutiny of the Director of Social Services Annual Report for 2016/17 prior to the matter being reported to Cabinet.